Best Modular Kitchen Manufacturer in Gurgaon 2026: 15-Point Checklist Before You Buy

 4. Carcass material specification Ask explicitly: “What material do you use for base cabinet carcasses?”
 The answer should be BWP plywood (IS 710) for kitchens.
 If the answer is “engineered wood,” “prelam board,” or “high-quality material” without a specific IS standard, press further.
 Vagueness about materials is a red flag.

-5. Material samples and certifications A trustworthy manufacturer will show you actual material samples — cut sections of plywood with visible layers, HDHMR sheets, laminate swatches, hardware pieces.
-They should be able to show IS 710 certification on their plywood and the specific laminate brand they use (Merino, Greenlam, Stylam, Century are reputable brands).
+5. Material samples and standards A trustworthy manufacturer will show actual material samples such as cut sections of plywood with visible layers, HDHMR sheets, laminate swatches and hardware pieces.
+For sink and base cabinet zones, ask how the quoted board grade connects to IS 710 BWP plywood or the stated equivalent.

 6. Hardware brand specification The quote should name specific hardware brands and product lines - “Hettich Sensys hinges” and “Hettich InnoTech Atira drawers,” not just “imported soft-close hardware.”
 Named brands can be verified independently.